Essential Facts

 Currency

 The official currency of Costa Rica is the colon (CRC).
-The US dollar is accepted at many tourist sites, but change is given in colon.
-Major credit cards are accepted in the large cities and ATMs are common across the country.
+The US dollar is accepted at many tourist sites, but change will be given in colon.
+Major credit cards are accepted in large cities and ATMs are common across the country.

 Language

 Costa Rica’s official language is Spanish.
-English, Creole, and Indigenous languages are also spoken.
-You’ll find that tourism professionals and many young people speak English, but don’t expect everyone to be fluent.
+English, Creole, and indigenous languages are also spoken.
+You’ll find that tourism professionals and many young people speak English, but don’t expect everyone you meet to be fluent.
+A little basic Spanish will take you a long way.

 Best Time to Go

-Due to its warm weather and coastal location, Costa Rica is a great year-round destination.
-The dry season between mid-December and April is the most popular time to visit due to the lack of rain.
-The rainy season does have its appeal, though, as the country turns a rich green.
+Due to its warm weather and coastal location, Costa Rica is a year-round destination.
+The dry season, between mid-December and April in most of the country, is the most popular time to visit.
+The rainy season does have its appeal, though, showing off the country at its greenest.
 This is also when turtles are nesting in Tortuguero.

 Climate

 The dry season on the Pacific Coast and in the San Jose area is between December and April.
 Monteverde’s dry season is from January to May.
-Arenal Volcano and Fortuna have their dry season from May to November.
-On the Caribbean side, the dry season is February to March and September through October.
-It has tropical temperatures year-round, with an average high of 27°C/81°F and low of 18°C/64°F.
+On the Caribbean side, the dry seasons go from February to March and from September through October.
+Arenal Volcano and Fortuna are different again, with a dry season lasting from May to November.
+It has tropical temperatures year-round, with an average high of 27°C/81°F and a low of 18°C/64°F.

 Ideal Traveller

 Costa Rica is one of the world’s most popular destinations for adventurers, nature lovers, and eco-friendly travellers.
-It has great beaches along both coastlines, stunning natural sites to explore such as volcanoes and cloud forests, and large rainforests that are home to sloths, among other beloved animals.
-It’s also a convenient spot for a honeymoon, as it’s shorter to fly there than to other tropical destinations.
+It has great beaches along both coastlines, stunning natural sights including volcanoes and cloud forests, and large rainforests that rank among the most biodiverse in the world.
+It’s also a popular spot for a honeymoon, and has well maintained roads for those wanting to rent a car in Costa Rica.

 Getting There From North America